PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.December.2021

 from the Yoctosecond (10−24) to Plancksecond (10−44)

-The naming of time sequences by NIST, CODATA, ISO, BIPM and others has not progressed beyond the yoctosecond (10−24).
+Background: At the time of the first iteration of this article, the naming of time sequences by NIST, CODATA, ISO, BIPM, NPL and others had not progressed beyond the yoctosecond (10−24).
 The zeptosecond (10−21) and attosecond (10−18) are increasingly used in the scientific and academic journals.
 More and more work is being done with the Planck base units.
 Increasingly the time sequence at Planck Time is being referred to as a Plancksecond.
 It seems appropriate, but it has not been formally sanctioned by the international naming commission known as CODATA, the Committee on Data.

 Max Planck opened an infinitesimally small universe for us.
 The 10−42 group includes the calculation for Planck Time which is at 10−44 seconds so naturally there are now many who have referred to it as the Plancksecond.
 In January 2021, there are over 12 million references to PlanckSecond (Planck Second) within Google Search (in February 2023, there are over 38 million).

 The academy, including all the scientists and scholars who are responsible for the scientific names of things, has not yet formally named anything smaller than the yoctosecond (see page 3, Table 3).
 One can imagine that our experts had concluded, “There is nothing to be discovered that is smaller.”
 That may well be true, yet the mathematics of causal set theory, causal dynamical triangulations (CDT), string theory, Langlands programs, and current base-2 research use those ranges every day.
-So, there are five groups of numbers that await a formal name: 10−27, 10−30, 10−33, 10−36, and 10−39.
-Again, the 10−42 group includes 10−44 and the Plancksecond.
+So, there are four groups of numbers that await a formal name: 10−33, 10−36, 10−39 and 10−42 group (which includes 10−44 and the Plancksecond).

 In October 2020 a formal request was made of Bonnie Carroll, the General Secretary of CODATA.
 In January 2021, a formal request was made of the president, Barend Mons.
-Now the requests are being made with the International Standards Organization (ISO) and its general secretary.
+Then later, requests were also made with the International Standards Organization (ISO) and its general secretary and with BIPM and their leadership in 2022.

 Nanosecond to Plancksecond (Planck Time)